 I Like Big Mutts T-Shirt – I like big mutts and I cannot lie.
 And I’m not lying when I tell you a portion of every sale helps animal rescue.

 Dieting With My Dog – Too many holiday parties?
 Maybe you should pick up a copy for yourself.
-And for help the entire year, check out The Dieting with my Dog Guide to Weight Loss and Maintenance.
-Follow up with Peggy’s regular fitness camps on her blog and you’ll be healthy in no time. (affiliate)
+And for help the entire year, check out The Dieting with my Dog Guide to Weight Loss and Maintenance. (affiliate)

 Zen Dog Garden Sculpture – Maybe the sight of a zen dog in the garden will keep Honey from digging?

 Set of 4 Dog Soup Bowls – If these precious bowls with dog faces in the bottoms don’t get your kids to finish their pea soup, I don’t know what will.

 Hand-Stamped Bronze Dog Tag – Your dog is special.
 Shouldn’t his tags reflect that he’s one of a kind?

 Make a Dog Leash – Did you finally manage to teach your dog to walk without pulling?
 Why not celebrate with a fancy, homemade leash.
 Easy step-by-step instructions mean you can make one to coordinate with all your dog-walking outfits.
 (F)

 It’s All Fun and Games T-Shirt – It’s all fun and games until someone ends up in a cone.